 Respondents in a recent Monster poll revealed that working late hours doesn't score you brownie points.
 Far from it.
 As many as 35% of the respondents said working overtime means you're unorganised, while 32% said it signals you are being overworked.
 Almost 20% thought a late worker was a people pleaser while 13% thought a person who worked late was a shoo-in for underperformance.

 Instead of spending all that time cooped up in office, experts suggest that you work smart, increase your productivity and get out of the door on time to enjoy grab work-life balance.

-But when was the last time you got out of office at the time you were scheduled to?
+But when was the last time you got out of the office at the time you were scheduled to?

 It is possible.

-Craig Jarrow, author of Time Management Ninja, aims to help individuals and companies reclaim their time.
+Craig Jarrow, the author of Time Management Ninja, aims to help individuals and companies reclaim their time.
 He believes that with a little advanced planning and saying “no” where appropriate, you can get out of the office on time.